Vishakha Hari

-Vishakha Hari is a Carnatic music vocalist and proponent of Harikatha, a form of Hindu storytelling.
+Vishakha Hari is a madhava Carnatic music vocalist and proponent of Harikatha, a form of Hindu storytelling.
 She is a mentor dedicated to instilling art and creativity within the education of children, who she believes are the torchbearer of culture.
+She is also an author and the founder of Vijayashri School of Harikatha, a free e-paatashaala dedicated to teaching the ancient art of Harikatha to young children worldwide.

 Early days

 Vishakha Hari's father, Santhanam, is a chartered accountant.
-Her mother, Vijaya Santhanam, completed studies in chemistry and followed a spiritual guru, Sri Paranur Krishna Premi (Srisrianna), who later became Visakha Hari's father-in-law.
+Her mother, Vijaya Santhanam, completed studies in chemistry and followed a spiritual guru, Paranur Sri Krishnapremi Anna (Sri Sri Anna), who later became Visakha Hari's father-in-law.
 Her younger brother Saketharaman is also a Carnatic music vocalist.

 Vishakha Hari received formal Carnatic music training from Lalgudi Jayaraman from the age of 6 and Bharata natyam training from Sudharani Raghupathy.
 She had no formal training in Harikatha.
 Her early and elaborate training in classical music has helped her convey the essence of ancient Indian texts in an eloquent manner.

 Viskha Hari studied commerce and completed qualifications as a chartered accountant.
-She also secured an All India First in Direct Taxes, and is an Academician.
+She also secured an All India First in Direct Taxes, and is an Academic.

 She married Sri Hari, a Harikatha exponent, and when she was 22, her father-in-law encouraged her to tell stories during her musical performances.